Caroling Dusk: Publication details

 Cullen, who felt that poetry was "instrumental to the cultural development of a race," edited the anthology when he was twenty-four years old.
 Caroling Dusk was published in 1927 by Harper & Brothers.
 Upon publication, it included works by thirty-eight African-American poets.
-It was republished at least three times, in 1955, 1974 (by Harper & Row), and 1995.
+It was republished four times in 1955, 1968 and 1974 (by Harper & Row), and in 1993.
 The anthology also includes biographical sketches of the poets whose work is included in the book.
 These sketches had generally been written by the poets which they were about.

 Works included

 Of the thirty-eight poets whose work is in Caroling Dusk, thirteen were women.
 Lula Lowe Weeden was the youngest poet included in the anthology, at nine years old.
 She stopped writing poetry as a teenager.

 Reception

 The anthology was described as being "critically acclaimed".
 A review in the American Journal of Sociology noted that Cullen had tried to "direct attention to some of the younger and less-known Negro writers."
 A contemporary review that appeared in the Sioux City Journal noted that "Negroes must derive much satisfaction out of the fact these 38 men and women and girls and boys of their race are spinning verses much better than the verses many of their white brethren spin."
 The reviewer noted that the "never shall forget" some of the poems included.

 In 1974 a column in The American Poetry Review that was written by the poet June Jordan covered the anthology.
 Jordan said she was "extremely delighted to recommend" the collection because of the poets it included.
 She continued to say that there was "much to cherish" in the anthology, including its compiler (although he almost excessively promoted himself).
 Jordan criticized some of the poems for lacking substance and not attempting to create a "distinctively Black poem."
 She concluded by praising the view the anthology presented into the era when it was published.
 That same year a reviewer in the Kansas City Times described the anthology as "a delight and a joy" and the author, professor Girard T. Bryant, considered that "perhaps no other anthology of poetry by black poets has ever equaled it."